 The clear zone is the unobstructed, traversable area beyond the edge of the traveled way that allows an

 errant driver to stop or regain control of a vehicle.
-See Chapter 4 of ODOT’s Highway Design Manual for further clear zone discussion.
+See Part 400 of ODOT’s Highway Design Manual for further clear zone discussion.

 Refer to the AASHTO Roadside Design Guide criteria

 for establishing clear zone distances, discussions of roadside features, and data on roadside barriers.
 If the guidelines in the Roadside Design Guide are not followed, the deviation process outlined in the Design Exceptions/Deviations Section below shall be followed.
-The AASHTO Roadside Design Guide can be purchased at the AASHTO Bookstore website.
+The AASHTO Roadside Design Guide can be purchased at the AASHTO bookstore website.

 Vertical Clearance

 Refer to the appropriate section of AASHTO’s A Policy on Geometric Design of Highways and Streets for the required vertical clearance for each functional classification of roadway.
-Vertical Clearance on state highways must follow guidance and criteria established in the ODOT
+Vertical clearance on state highways must follow guidance and criteria established in the ODOT

 Highway Design Manual.

-As noted on page 7-13 of the Bicycle and Pedestrian Design Guide, the standard vertical clearance of structures above multi-use paths and sidewalks is 10 feet and under some circumstances, a minimum of eight feet may be allowable with good horizontal and vertical clearance, so users approaching the structure can see through to the other end.
+As noted on page 7-13 of the Bicycle and Pedestrian Design Guide (HDM Appendix L), the standard vertical clearance of structures above multi-use paths and sidewalks is ten feet and under some circumstances, a minimum of eight feet may be allowable with good horizontal and vertical clearance, so users approaching the structure can see through to the other end.

 Bridge Approach Railings